mackysoft/Modiferty/README.md

-﻿# Modifierty - Property Modification
+﻿# Modiferty - Property Modification

 **Created by Hiroya Aramaki ([Makihiro](https://twitter.com/makihiro_dev))**

 ## What is Modifiables ?

-Modifiable is a great solution for making modifications to properties.
+Modiferty is a great solution for making modifications to properties.

 In games, there are often situations in which the status of characters, weapons, etc. temporarily change.

-Modifiables can be used in the following situations.
+Modiferty can be used in the following situations.

 - Want to modify the in-game character status temporally.